 Did you know that most women will experience uterine fibroids at one point in their lives, even if they have no symptoms and are unaware that fibroids are present?
-For those who encounter discomfort or other symptoms, Lynette W. Tsai, MD, and Monique Leung, MD, of Oahu OB/GYN in Honolulu and Kapolei, Hawaii, offer the latest uterine fibroid treatment options.
+For those who encounter discomfort or other symptoms, Lynette W. Tsai, MD of Oahu OB/GYN in Honolulu and Kapolei, Hawaii, offer the latest uterine fibroid treatment options.
 Booking an appointment is as easy as a phone call or a few moments on the online scheduling page.

 Uterine fibroids are growths on or within your uterus.
 Fibroids are almost never cancerous, and often present no symptoms at all and resolve on their own.